-To report poaching in progress and emergency dangerous wildlife complaints, dial 911.
+To report poaching in progress and emergency predatory wildlife incidents, dial 911.

-For non-emergency poaching or violation reporting, or non-emergency dangerous wildlife complaints, call 877-933-9847, or submit an online report.
+For non-emergency poaching or violation reporting, or non-emergency predatory wildlife incidents, call 877-933-9847, or submit an online report.
 You can also text your poaching/violation tip to 847411 (TIP411).

 State law requires the Washington Department of Fish and Wildlife (WDFW) to post on its website all reported incidents involving “predatory wildlife,” defined as cougars, wolves, and grizzly bears.

 As directed by RCW 77.12.885, this includes accounts of “safety confrontations or sightings, as well as the known details of reported depredations by predatory wildlife on humans, pets, or livestock” within 10 days of receiving a report.

 For incidents occurring on or after August 1, 2022 click the link below to view the map.